Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Why the rule is important**: Please refer [here](./swagger-extensions.md#x-ms-long-running-operation) for details on the x-ms-long-running-operation.
 The '201' response code indicates 'Created' & '200' response code indicates 'Success'.
 In either case, it is logical for the response to be the same.

 **How to fix the violation**: Ensure that the '200'/'201' responses of the long running operation has a schema definition.
+This might involve a service side change which will result in a breaking change in the generated SDK.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)